siraajkudtarkar/CS167/Labs/Lab5/CS167-Lab5.md

     ```

 3. Switch to the command line.
 Compile your code using the command `mvn package`.
 4. Run your program from command line using the following command.
 Do not forget to replace `<UCRNetID>` with the correct one.
 Also, make sure hdfs namenode and datanode are running.
+If you have error shows as no such hdfs host, then using file path start with `hdfs://localhost:9000/`

     ```bash
     spark-submit --class edu.ucr.cs.cs167.<UCRNetID>.App target/<UCRNetID>_lab5-1.0-SNAPSHOT.jar hdfs:///nasa_19950801.tsv